OrbitalOwen/slack-spotify-queue/Readme.md

 ## Running

 -   Run using `npm start`
--   Unless, `SPOTIFY_ACCESS_TOKEN` and `SPOTIFY_REFRESH_TOKEN` are manually set in `config.json`, a web browser window will open the first time asking you to authenticate with Spotify.
+-   Unless, `SPOTIFY_ACCESS_TOKEN` and `SPOTIFY_REFRESH_TOKEN` are manually set in `config.json`, a web browser window will open asking you to authenticate with Spotify.
+Once authenticated these values will be automatically written to `config.json`.
--   Invite the bot to the channel they will broadcast from (if applicable) and DM commands to the bot(use `help`)
+-   Invite the bot to the channel they will broadcast from (if applicable) and DM commands to the bot (use `help` for more info)

 ## TODO